-Based on the LCFF Evaluation Rubrics (California School Dashboard), Pacific Law Academy (PLA) does meet the criteria for areas of improvement; however, as a school site, we are continually monitoring student progress as it relates to academic growth, discipline and attendance.
+Based on the LCFF Evaluation Rubrics (California School Dashboard), Pacific Law Academy (PLA) does not meet the criteria for areas of improvement; however, as a school site, we are continually monitoring student progress as it relates to academic growth, discipline and attendance.
 The following area has been identified as an area for improvement to facilitate positive results in student achievement.

-Increase the Implementation of PLA Strategies and Expectations with Fidelity:
+Increase the Implementation of PLA Strategies and expectations with fidelity:

-Resulting from Faculty strategic planning and collective commitments, PLA will ensure consistency in the 2018-2019 roll-out and use of VISIBLE LEARNING strategies and activities that impact the student and their attainment of academic success.
-Through an efficient and effective PLC structure and careful analysis of data, including having appropriate systems in place, PLA will have verifiable and creditable data to provide recommendation of implementation, enhancement or discontinuation of initiatives/programs based on their level of implementation.
-Furthermore, by determining the level of fidelity administration can work with faculty members who are not meeting the requirements for the initiatives/programs to develop action plans for adherence.
+Resulting from faculty strategic planning and collective commitments, PLA will ensure consistency in the 2019-2020 roll-out and increase awareness and use of VISIBLE LEARNING strategies and activities that impact the student and their attainment of academic success.
+Through an efficient and effective PLC structure and careful analysis of data, including having appropriate systems in place,

+PLA will have verifiable and creditable data to provide recommendation of implementation, enhancement or discontinuation of initiatives/programs based on their level of implementation.
+Furthermore, by determining the level of fidelity, administration can work with faculty members who are not meeting the requirements for the initiatives/programs to develop action plans for adherence.

-Referring to the LCFF Evaluation Rubrics, identify any state indicator for which performance for any student group was two or more performance levels below the "all student" performance.
+Referring to the California School Dashboard, identify any state indicator for which performance for any student group was two or more performance levels below the "all student" performance.
 What steps is the LEA planning to take to address these performance gaps?